How to Choose the Best Free SEO Tools for your Business

 WooRank Plugin

-We’re kind of cheating a little bit with this one, as technically it’s a freemium product.
-However, we’ve found it offers enough information to be useful as it’s free incarnation.
+We’re cheating a bit with this one, as, technically, it’s a freemium product.
+However, it offers enough information to be useful as it’s free incarnation.

 It scrapes your site and tells you of any inefficiencies, even offering checklists to complete.
 A great tool to get an overview of your site and competitors.